hyprwm/hyprland-wiki/pages/Configuring/Master-Layout.md

-The master layout makes one window be the "master", taking the left part of the screen, and tiles the rest on the right.
+The master layout makes one window be the "master", taking (by default) the left part of the screen, and tiles the rest on the right.
+You can change the orientation on per-workspace basis if you want to use anything other than the default left/right split.

 # Quirks